 The schedule pages for the eight pools have a URL with the following structure:

-The id is what selects which pool to show a schedule for.
-I took the effort to open all the schedules manually to take note of the names of each pool and its corresponding id, since we will need those in the script.
+, since we will need those in the script.
 We will also use an array with the names of the days of the week.
 We can scrape these names from the web pages, but since this is information that will never change we can simplify the script by incorporating the data as constants.

 Web scraping skeleton

 With the above information we can sketch out the structure of our scraping script.
-Let's call the script thprd.js:
+Let's call the script thprd.js

 Web Scraping Node Js